Super Panavision 70

 Super Panavision 70 is the marketing brand name used to identify movies photographed with Panavision 70 mm spherical optics between 1959 and 1983.
+It has since been replaced by Panavision System 65.

 Ultra Panavision 70 was similar to Super Panavision 70, though Ultra Panavision lenses were anamorphic, which allowed for a significantly wider aspect ratio.
 However, Ultra Panavision 70 was extremely rare and has only been used on a handful of films since its inception.

 History

 During the late 1950s, the Hollywood filmmaking community decided that changing from filming in the commonly accepted 35 mm format to 65 mm film would provide viewing audiences with an enhanced visual experience, compared to an anamorphic widescreen image.
 To this end, cameras began to be designed to handle 65 mm film stock.
 The first camera system to be released using this format was Todd-AO, in 1955.
 The second was MGM Camera 65, a system designed by Panavision, which was introduced in 1956.
 In 1959, Panavision introduced Super Panavision 70 to compete with these two systems.
-Unlike its counterpart Ultra Panavision 70, which used anamorphic lenses, Super Panavision used spherical lenses to create a final aspect ratio of 2.20:1.
+Unlike its counterpart Ultra Panavision 70, which used anamorphic lenses, Super Panavision used spherical lenses to create a final aspect ratio of 2.20:1, the same as Todd-AO.

 Some of the films made in Super Panavision 70 were presented in 70 mm Cinerama in select theaters.
 Special optics were used to project the 70 mm prints onto a deeply curved screen to mimic the effect of the original three-strip Cinerama process.

-The terms "Super Panavision 70", "Panavision 70" and "Super Panavision" were interchangeable, whereas the term "70mm Panavision" referred to films shot in 35mm anamorphic Panavision and blown up to 70mm for release.
+Unlike formats such as Super 16 and Super 35, the "super" designation does not denote a modification of the film frame, but was rather to distinguish it as being of superior quality to 35 mm anamorphic Panavision.
+The terms "Super Panavision 70", "Panavision 70" and "Super Panavision" were interchangeable, whereas the term "70 mm Panavision" referred to films shot in 35 mm anamorphic Panavision and blown up to 70 mm for release.